 Apple: 0.
 Government: won.
 Privacy: lost.

-It’s easy for government to go after big service providers.
-It’s harder for them to go after every.
+It’s easy for government to go after a few big service providers.
+It’s a lot harder for them to go after every.
 Single.
 Person.

-The issue is end-to-end encryption.
+The issue is E2EE: from my phone to yours, from my browser to yours and from my inbox to yours.
 The issue is our enjoyment of free speech and privacy.
 Not for today, but for tomorrow.
-Not so much for us, but for our children and all those who come after.
+Not so much for us, but for our children and all who come after.